-- The quasi-employment test

-- The twin requirements of the sufficiently close connection test

-- The remaining pitfalls
+- The twin requirements of the sufficiently close connection test - The remaining pitfalls

-Brett Dixon APIL immediate past president, Brett Dixon Training
+APIL immediate past president, Brett Dixon Training

 Brett is a senior fellow of APIL and the immediate past president.
 He is a consultant personal injury solicitor based in Lancashire.
 He runs Brett Dixon Training Limited delivering specialist legal training throughout the UK.
 He delivers training regularly on behalf of APIL via webinars and face to face courses including at the annual conference and other conferences.
-Brett also tours the UK annually writing and delivering the 'PI update' and 'Accidents at work' update courses.
+Brett also tours the UK annually writing and delivering the 'PI update' and'Accidents at work' update courses.
 Brett is also the digest editor for JPIL.